Dr. Jooyeun Chung, Medical Director

 We consider every aspect of your health, which is why your team not only includes Capital Health surgeons, like Dr. Chung, but also specialists in other disciplines critical to achieving success.
 Each has a special role in helping you achieve the outcome you desire.
 But remember, you’re a part of this team, too.
 In fact, you’re its most important member.

-Caroline received her Bachelor of Science degree in Nutrition and Food Science from Drexel University in Philadelphia, PA, and completed her dietetic internship with Sodexo Health Care Services.
-She is a member of the Academy of Nutrition and Dietetics (AND) and their Weight Management Practice Group.
+Theresa earned her Bachelor’s of Science degree in Nutrition and Food Science from Rutgers University in New Brunswick, NJ, and her Master’s of Science in Food and Nutrition from Montclair State University in Montclair, NJ.
+Theresa completed her dietetic internship with Sodexo at Capital Health, St. Lawrence Rehab, Abbington Nutrition Center and Jefferson Health Outpatient Nutrition Center.
+She is a member of the Academy of Nutrition and Dietetics (AND) and the American Society for Metabolic and Bariatric Surgery.

 The decision to undergo weight loss surgery requires careful thought.
 It’s a decision that is complex, intensely personal, and means permanent lifestyle changes.
 For these reasons, we require a behavioral health evaluation with our psychologist.
 We’ll discuss your expectations and motivations.
 We’ll work with you to consider the habits, behaviors, and emotions that can affect your success.
 We’ll make sure you understand the lifelong implications of this decision.
 Success is only possible with full commitment and compliance.